subvisual/subvisual.com/src/posts/2020-06-20-tech-stack-matters.md

 zero lines of code, therefore you want to minimize the amount of code needed to achieve your goals.
 Not using a Front End framework is a good start, but it can go to infrastructure too.
-Why not get rid of Docker, Kubernetes, Kafka, Tensorflow,, and so on?
-All of these tools have a time and a place to be used, don't get me wrong, I just think it should be top of mind for the great majority of products just getting started.
+Why not get rid of Docker, Kubernetes, Kafka, Tensorflow, and so on?
+All of these tools have a time and a place to be used, don't get me wrong, I just think it shouldn't be top of mind for the great majority of products just getting started.

 Ah, and for those that took my ideal system to be a serverless one, that's